microsoft/rust-for-dotnet-devs/src/linq/index.md

 ## Iterator Methods (`yield`)

-C# has the `yield` keword that enables the developer to quickly write an _iterator method_.
+C# has the `yield` keyword that enables the developer to quickly write an _iterator method_.
 The return type of an iterator method can be an `IEnumerable<T>` or an `IEnumerator<T>`.
 The compiler then converts the body of the method into a concrete implementation of the return type, instead of